benspowell/CORE_Interpreter/README.md

 |--|--|
 | void | `executeCoreProgram()` <br> Execute a CORE program|

-File included in the Printer package:
+File included in the Executor package:
 - Executor.java - Contains the executor class, with RuntimeVariable subclass, to execute the program.

 ### Error Reporting